seyifalope/Exploring-Climate-Change-Using-World-Bank-Data/README.md

 # Exploring Climate Change: A Multi-Factor Analysis Across Seven Countries Using World Bank Data
-This project aims to investigate climate change using data obtained from the World Bank.
-Seven countries across different continents were selected, and the relationship between the following factors on climate change were studied: CO2 emissions (kt), urban population, electric power consumption (kWh per capita), and forest land (% of land area).The analysis of the factors contributing to climate change revealed that there are some relationships between these factors in emerging countries such as Brazil, China, and India.
-Statistical functions such as describe, skewness and kurtosis were applied to get further insights from the data
+This project focuses on investigating climate change using data obtained from world bank.
+7 countries across various continents were selected and the relationship of the following factors: Co2 emission (kt), Urban population, Electric power consumption (kWh per capita) and Forest land (% of land area) on climate change were investigated.
+The examination of causes behind climate change revealed some relationship between the factors of study for emerging countries such as Brazil, China and India